With dozens of potential content success metrics, understanding organic blog performance isn’t always clear-cut.

 Keyword rankings indicate how well your blog post answers a search query or intent.
 But regularly reviewing hundreds of keyword rankings can lead you to analysis paralysis.

-Review your blog keyword rankings and featured snippets weekly.
+Review your blog keyword rankings, movements and featured snippets weekly.
 To track progress over time, you can choose to record the number of page 1 or position 1-3 blog rankings you’ve generated each month or week.

-When analyzing pages to surface in SERPs, search algorithms also weigh post-click behaviors — the actions a user takes after clicking through to your website from search.
+Search algorithms weigh post-click behaviors when analyzing pages to surface in SERPs.
+These are the actions a user takes after clicking through to your website from search.

-Time on page refers to how long visitors spend on your blog post and signals how valuable the content is to users.
+Time on page refers to how long visitors spend on your blog post, and to search engines like Google, this can signal the value of the content to users.

 Pages per session is another behavioral metric that reveals how many pages a visitor navigated to after landing on your blog post.

 High engagement signals your content is high-value to search engines — and means visitors are more likely to convert into leads.

 |Pro tip: Record the average pages per session across your primary topics each month.
 Review blog posts with high and low pages per session to distill potential areas for learning or improvement.|